 A term of probation would also be included as part of any felony sentence imposed by the court.

 If you have been accused or charged with domestic violence assault, you need an experienced and aggressive defense lawyer who can fight on your behalf.
-Contact our office today to schedule a consultation.
+Contact The Maine Criminal Defense Group today to schedule a consultation by call us or directly online.

 Blog Posts